NaveenKaliannan/guide-to-good-software/Linuxterminal.md

 mount allows filesystem accessible in the Linux directory tree.
 Normally `/mnt` directory is used for mounting

 ```
+fdisk -l --->  find the location in /dev
+/dev/sdb1 is a device file. and when you mount it, you access the files in the device.
+mount /dev/sdb1 /mnt/location/ - then you can access the files in the filesystem. otherwise you cannot see the folders or files in drives such as USB, external.
+BTRFS, EXT4 (large file system, good performance for large size, unlimited sub directories) oder NTFS
 mount - allowing acces to a filesystem
 umount - remove all those access.
 sudo mount /dev/sdb1 /mnt/media